 We have commissioned a naval architect using powerful computer modelling based on photographs and measurements recorded when the burial mound was first excavated in 1939, to establish the lines of the ship.
 We needed to do this modelling because when it was buried and in later centuries, the shape of the ship will have changed with the pressure of the soil that formed the mound above it.
 The computer models mean that we can test the design in advance to see what it will weigh using different materials and what space there is for internal fittings and people.
 Most importantly the models will show how the reconstructed ship will float and how stable we can expect it to be in a rough sea.

 We also need to be able to reproduce the rivets that held it together; the original ones were from bog iron, which we cannot get in the quantities we need – there will be 3000 rivets altogether – so we are working on getting the right substitute.
 And we need to know more about cordage, thwarts, tholes, oars, anchors and so on…..the list is pretty long.

-The Ship’s Company expect to start work in the Longshed in late summer 2018
+The Ship’s Company expect to start work in the Longshed in Autumn 2018

 You can help take this project further by making a donation using the Just Giving link on our Home Page.